How to: Develop Product Sense

 6. Continue to monitor the product’s performance and make adjustments as needed

-Analyze metrics, stay informed on industry trends, continue to gather feedback from users and make improvements based on this feedback.
+Analyze metrics, stay informed on industry trends, continue to gather feedback from people and make improvements based on this feedback.
 Good questions to ask include: “What do you think the purpose of this product is?
 Who do you think it’s for?”
 “Now that you’re in the product, what actions do you want to take?”
 “What are you thinking right now?
 How does that make you feel?”

 More reading: